ZachBeta/live_captions/README.md

     * controllers
     * api calls
 * fix github remote branch mismatch
+* do not respond with an LLM call - maybe in v2 to summarize at the end

 # now
+* rather than record on button hold - record on button press and stop on press again - confirm
+* chunk it every 30 seconds with overlaps

 # next
-* changes needed
-  * do not respond with an LLM call - maybe in v2 to summarize at the end
-  * rather than record on button hold - record on button press and chunk it every 30 seconds with overlaps

 # soon